 Hummingbirds and Relatives

-The gallery features six species photographed in Trinidad, which is geographically part of South America and unlike most Caribbean islands.
-These birds are amongst the smallest bird species; are highly specialised often seen hovering around flowers to feed on nectar.
+The gallery features Hummingbirds (Trochilidae) photographed in Ecuador and Trinidad; the latter is geographically part of South America and unlike most Caribbean islands.
+These birds are amongst the smallest; are highly specialised often seen hovering around flowers to feed on nectar.
 A second gallery shows portrait and behaviour photos of the Oilbird (Steatornithidae), Nightjars (Caprimulgidae) and Potoos (Nyctibiidae).
 The final gallery displays hummingbird behaviours such as perched at rest, flying, and hovering and feeding on nectar.

 All the species shown in the galleries are ‘Red List 2019’ assessed as ‘Least Concern’.
-I photographed them in forest and garden habitat at Asa Wright Nature Centre (AWNC) and Lodge in Trinidad’s Northern Range.
-The centre has several walking trails, a large garden with Vervain shrubs and Mimosa trees that attract some species of hummingbird.
+I photographed them in forest and garden habitat at Asa Wright Nature Centre in Trinidad’s Northern Range and Ecuador.
+Asa Wright has several walking trails, a large garden with Vervain shrubs and Mimosa trees that attract some species of hummingbird.

 Most hummingbirds have pigmentation feathers and iridescent feathers, making up their plumage resulting in brilliant colours.
 These colours are the result of light diffraction, which changes with both viewing angle and lighting conditions.
 Iridescence often results in the metallic sheen.
 At certain aspects, the gorget (throat feathers) appear black with no reflected light but as the viewing angle changes the refracted light becomes visible, resulting in a shimmering iridescent display.
 Images in the photo galleries below show iridescent throat feather effect for both the Tufted Coquette and Ruby Topaz.
 Only the male hummingbirds have brilliant iridescent throat feathers, which they use for display.